Zero-Emission Bus Implementation Guidebook for California Transit Fleets

 Electrifying Transit: A Guidebook for Implementing Battery Electric Buses

-United States Agency for International Development (USAID) and National Renewable Energy Laboratory
+United States Agency for International Development; National Renewable Energy Laboratory

 Mountain Line Zero-Emission Bus Implementation Plan

-The Northern Arizona intergovernmental Public Transportation Authority (referred to as Mountain Line) contracted with the Center for Transportation and the Environment (CTE) to develop a Zero-Emission Bus (ZEB) Transition Plan to identify a zero-emission roadmap for full-scale deployment.
+This is the Zero Emission Bus (ZEB) Implementation Plan prepared by the Northern Arizona intergovernmental Public Transportation Authority (referred to as Mountain Line) in contract with the Center for Transportation and the Environment (CTE) with the aim of identifying a zero-emission roadmap for full-scale deployment.

 This report presents a summary of the bus maintenance worker training peer exchange, hosted by the Federal Transit Administration (FTA).
 Significant shifts in the types of transit buses being procured (e.g., from traditional buses to alternative fuel/low- and no-emission buses) require new and different types of frontline worker training.
 Through the peer exchange, stakeholders, including industry representatives, shared knowledge about bus maintenance worker training and discussed best practices for developing the next generation of highly-skilled bus technicians.